 The water tends to get really rough and choppy in the afternoons, and clouds and rain have a tendency of settling in after 3 PM.
 Make the most of your morning and go for a morning kayak, then stop by for a 5 quetzal (less than $1) fresh juice afterward!

 San Marcos is the hippie hub of Atitlan, and one of the more backpacker-filled places in Guatemala.
 People say that Lake Atitlan holds mystical powers, swearing that they have more intense dreams while they’re there.
 While that may well be the altitude, the hippies are undeterred and have colonized the little town of San Marcos.
 There are tons of yoga classes on offer with lake views, or you can sign up for a longer-term yoga or meditation retreat.
 There are also plenty of vegan and vegetarian food options here.

-It’s not a place I’d stay for that long, personally, as I’m allergic to hippie nonsense, but it’s definitely a nice place to relax when in Lake Atitlan, which in my opinion is one of the best places to visit in Guatemala.
+It’s not a place I’d stay for that long, personally, as I’m allergic to hippie nonsense.
+That said, it’s definitely a nice place to relax when in Lake Atitlan, which in my opinion is one of the best places to visit in Guatemala.

 If you’re a party person, San Pedro La Laguna is your spot on Atitlan.
 There’s one main “backpacker street” with plenty of restaurants, bars, and party hostels if that’s the vibe you’re after.
 Hostal Fe is the big party hostel, with a lakeside lounge area just a stone’s throw from Bar Sublime, the late night spot in Atitlan.

-I’m not a big party hostel person (read: party hostels are the bane of my socially anxious existence) so I stayed at a hostel called Casa Felipe, which I loved so much I stayed there for a week!
+I’m not a big party hostel person (read: party hostels are the bane of my socially anxious existence) so I stayed at a hostel called Casa Felipe, which is pretty low key.

 The most popular touristic towns ringing Lake Atitlan are Panajachel, San Pedro, and San Marcos.
 But make sure to take a day trip or even stay a few nights at one of the other less visited towns in Atitlan, like Santiago Atitlan, Santa Clara, or San Jose.
 You’ll get a more complete picture of Mayan life in this special part of the world that truly offers the best of Guatemala.

 Indian Nose is the non-politically correct name for a nearby mountain flanking Lake Atitlan, a short distance from San Pedro.
 Tour companies will offer a transfer and guided tour for a reasonable 100 quetzales ($14).
 I recommend going with a guide as I have heard stories of people being robbed walking independently to Indian Nose; this should not happen if you have a guide.